milanbankovic/constructions/minizinc/README.md

 ## Introduction

-This repository contains a MiniZinc constraint model for solving triangle ruler-and-compass construction problems from the Wernick's list.
+This repository contains a MiniZinc constraint model for solving triangle straightedge-and-compass construction problems from the Wernick's list.
 The details of the encoding can be found in the corresponding paper.